No matter how much I accomplish in any given day, I notice that I often carry around a vague sense of Not Doing Enough. Can you relate?

-A recent article I read about Martha Stewart quoted her as saying that she brushes her dogs every day.
+Martha Stewart wrote on her blog that her dogs are brushed every day.
 Every day!
 I thought, and a wave of guilt swept over me.
-I should be brushing our dogs every day… poor mutts.
+I should be brushing our dog every day, not weekly… poor guy.

-I attended my son’s parent-teacher conference last night, and his English teacher said, “His reading comprehension needs work, but we’re grateful that you’ve been doing the nightly 15 minutes of parent-student reading together.”
+When my son was in grade school I attended the parent-teacher conference, and his English teacher said, “His reading comprehension needs work, but we’re grateful that you’ve been doing the nightly 15 minutes of parent-student reading together.”

 I know my face betrayed me.

-My friends, we are seven months into the school year and I somehow missed the directive that my son and I are supposed to be reading together for 15 minutes each night.
-No wonder his comprehension needs work!
+We were seven months into the school year and I somehow missed the directive that my son and I are supposed to be reading together for 15 minutes each night.
+No wonder his comprehension needed work!

 I’ve always suspected that other people had the productivity thing down.
 But I might be wrong.
 In talking with a number of my friends, I have yet to hear from anyone who does not feel, some days or many days, as if the things they accomplished are somehow lacking.